-- b) Low incidence of available fixed platform weigh scales at loading points resulting in heavy vehicles entering the road network without an assessed weight; - c) Transport to and aggregation of product at intermediary storage can occur without a consignment (harvest receivals); - d) High level of the freight task performed by non-commercial carriers (primary producers); and - e) Transport activity is directed by commodity trading objectives where one consignment can include multiple Buyer and Seller events ('string' sales).
+- a) High number of origination points; - b) Low incidence of available fixed platform weigh scales at loading points resulting in heavy vehicles entering the road network without an assessed weight; - c) Transport to and aggregation of product at intermediary storage can occur without a consignment (harvest receivals);

+- d) High level of the freight task performed by non-commercial carriers (primary producers); and - e) Transport activity is directed by commodity trading objectives where one consignment can include multiple Buyer and Seller events ('string' sales).

-16.0 The Grain Transport Code of Practice
+16. Grain Transport Code of Practice